 The Applicant shall prepare and implement a project-specific Worker Environmental Awareness Program (WEAP) to educate on-site workers about the Proposed Project's sensitive environmental issues.
 The WEAP shall be presented by the lead biologist or a biological monitor to all personnel on-site during the construction phase(s).
 If the WEAP presentation is recorded on video, it may be presented by any competent project personnel.
 Throughout the duration of construction, the Applicant shall be responsible for ensuring that all on-site project personnel receive this training prior to beginning work.
-A construction worker may work in the field along with a WEAP-trained crew for up to 5 days prior to attending the WEAP training.
+A construction worker may

+1 The term "qualified restoration specialist" refers to a person with specialized knowledge, education, and experience in the revegetation of disturbed areas. work in the field along with a WEAP-trained crew for up to 5 days prior to attending the WEAP training.
 The Applicant shall maintain a list of all personnel who have completed the WEAP training.
 This list shall be provided to the County ICPDSD personnel upon request.